mockito/shipkit/README.md

 ## We need help!

 If the vision of the project connects with you help us!!!
-Get in touch on the [mailing list](https://groups.google.com/forum/#!forum/mockito-release-tools).

-- Implementing features - see the issue marked with "[please contribute](https://github.com/mockito/shipkit/issues?q=is%3Aissue+is%3Aopen+label%3A%22please+contribute%21%22)" label.
+- Open a [new GitHub ticket](https://github.com/mockito/shipkit/issues/new) to start conversation, we love feedback, brainstorming and discussions.
+- Drop a comment to one of the existing "[please contribute](https://github.com/mockito/shipkit/issues?q=is%3Aissue+is%3Aopen+label%3A%22please+contribute%21%22)" tickets, and tell us that you are interesting in implementing it.
-- Using the Shipkit in your project and giving us feedback.
+- Try out Shipkit in your project and give feedback
+- If you like emails, join the [mailing list](https://groups.google.com/forum/#!forum/shipkit), but be warned that we rarely use emails, and much more prefer GitHub tickets.
-- Spreading the word of what we're doing, letting us know about other project with similar goals.
-You can GitHub issue tracker for reaching out.
+- Spread the word about Shipkit, let us know about other projects with similar goals.

 ## History